ORESoftware/live-mutex/README.md

 <i>Live-Mutex should also be much less memory and CPU intensive than Lockfile and Warlock, because Live-Mutex is
 fully evented, and Lockfile and Warlock use a polling implementation by nature.</i>

+### Basic Metrics

+On Linux, if we feed live-mutex 10,000 lock requests, 20 concurrently, live-mutex can go through all 10,000 lock/unlock cycles in 2 seconds, which means 5 lock/unlock cycles per millisecond.

 ### Why

 I used a couple of other libraries and they required manual retry logic and they used polling under the hood to acquire locks.